Donald Trump is a loser

 For years, many of us have pointed out when Trump says or does something demonstrably false, only for Trump and his supporters to respond by insisting that, no, it’s actually true, and we are Fake and Bad for even suggesting otherwise.
 This moment may not bring all of that to heel—some of Trump’s 70 million supporters will continue defending him until the end of days—but Trump’s false interpretation of reality no longer stands as America’s official position.

-Republicans in power used to put up a unified front to protect Trump from the truth behind his alternative reality, but that is no longer tenable.
-A rift is now wending its way between those on the right who are willing to acknowledge the reality of this election, like Laura Ingraham, one of Trump’s toughest soldiers on Fox News, and those like Ted Cruz who are committed to the usual lie that it’s all an elaborate dark conspiracy against Mr. Trump.
+Republicans in power used to put up a unified front to protect Trump’s alternate reality, but that is no longer tenable.
+A rift is now wending its way between those on the right who are willing to acknowledge the facts of this election, like Laura Ingraham, one of Trump’s toughest soldiers on Fox News, and those like Ted Cruz who are committed to the usual lie that it’s all an elaborate conspiracy against Mr. Trump.

-The legitimacy of Biden’s win is undeniable, given that it’s the most heavily and transparently monitored election in modern history.
+The legitimacy of Biden’s win is undeniable, given that it follows the most heavily and transparently monitored election in modern history.
 Trump’s charges of voter fraud carry a burden of proof that ordinarily he can get around.
-His everyday lies aren’t cross-examined; they just linger on with some of us knowing they’re lies, and the rest of the country either pretending otherwise or actually believing them.
+His everyday lies aren’t cross-examined; they just linger in the ether, with some of us knowing that they’re lies, and the rest of the country either pretending otherwise or actually believing them.
 This time, however, he would need to furnish actual proof in order to continue being president, and he cannot.

 He can lie about it, and he has, and he will continue to lie about it some more, but it’s all for naught.
 This election win is empirically conspiracy theory-proof.

 If such a thing can happen, what else can happen?
-If even an Laura Ingraham can acknowledge the reality that there was no voter fraud, even though Trump insists on it, what other Trumpian perversions of reality will she have to admit are lies?
+If even Laura Ingraham can acknowledge the reality that there was no voter fraud, despite Trump’s insistence, what other Trumpian perversions of reality will she have to admit are lies?
 Will we possibly get some retroactive retractions?
-And will the people who have called out Trump’s lies for years, and been called Fake News for their efforts the whole time, get any kind of apology?
-(Probably too much to ask.)
+And will the people who have called out Trump’s lies for years, and been called Fake News the whole time, get any kind of apology?
+(Don’t hold your breath.)

-For the first time in four years, it seems possible that we might be able to all live in a shared reality again, starting with a majority of Americans conceding that the reality of this election result doesn’t have two sides.
-That majority should go a step further, though, and concede that reality only ever has one side, the right side, and that Donald Trump has rarely ever been on it.
+For the first time in four years, it seems possible that we might be able to all live in a shared reality again, starting with a majority of Americans conceding that this election result doesn’t have two sides.
+I encourage those Americans to go a step further, though, and concede that reality only ever has one side, the right side, and that Donald Trump has rarely been on it.

 What a loser.